Managing the symptoms of ADHD can be tough for the whole family.

 My kids make their own lunches from a bunch of healthy options, they help me shop for dinner and pick what we are eating a few nights a week.

-I let them pick their clothing ( I’d love them to wear something other than sweats, but hey, I am not going to argue) and give them as much autonomy as possible in the personal hygiene department. ( I still have to intervene when they “choose” not brush their teeth often enough.)
+I let them pick their clothing ( I’d love them to wear something other than sweats, but hey, I am not going to argue) and give them as much autonomy as possible in the personal hygiene department. (ie, I don’t bug them about brushing teeth, etc.)

 Believe me this is one area I am still working on, but it can be really freeing, too.